 “We’d like to place an order for 500 copies of Autobiography of a Yogi.
 Do you have that many?”

 It turned out that those books — eventually purchased from Self-Realization Fellowship, who had enough in stock — were needed for the memorial service for Steve Jobs, the famous founder of Apple who was inspired throughout his life by Eastern spirituality.

 In 1974, Jobs traveled to India with a friend after reading Be Here Now and Paramhansa Yogananda’s Autobiography of a Yogi.
 The trip turned out to be a disappointment.
-Jobs realized, “We weren’t going to find a place where we could go for a month to be enlightened.”
+Jobs later said that he realized “we weren’t going to find a place where we could go for a month to become enlightened.”
 Though he regularly attended a zen meditation group on his return, his work life eventually became a higher priority.

 Copies of Yogananda’s classic autobiography were handed out at Jobs’s memorial.
 This news came out recently in an interview that is worth watching:

-Les Kaye was a member of the Los Altos zendo when Steve Jobs attended it, and said that Jobs was interested in exploring his spiritual self, particularly when he first returned from India.
-He would take long evening walks with the leader of the zendo, exploring spiritual subjects.
+I talked with Les Kaye, a member of the Los Altos zendo when Steve Jobs attended it.
+He said that Jobs was interested in exploring his spiritual self, particularly when he first returned from India.
+Jobs would take long evening walks with the leader of the zendo, exploring spiritual subjects.

 For example, Jobs believed in possibility.
 “He could invent things that no one had ever dreamed of,” Kaye said.
 “There were no roadblocks in his mind — nothing that said, ‘Oh no, you can’t do that.’”
 Some part of him always stayed very open and child-like.